 Your work and career

-We’ll help you to get as much as you can out of your time here, so that you can go on to find – or create – work that excites and rewards you.
+We’re here to help you get as much as you can out of your time here, so that you can go on to find – or create – work that excites and rewards you.

 Employability skills, career planning and professional practice are embedded in each of our courses.
-And with accredited courses, the option of a professional placement year, and practical experience you’ll have a professional advantage when you graduate.
+And with accredited courses, the option of a professional placement year and practical experience, you’ll have professional advantage when you graduate.

 Student stories

-Read more about how some of our students have developed their employability:
+Read about how some of our students have developed their employability skills.

-Try out your career with an optional paid placement year whilst gaining work experience, life skills and contacts.
+Test out a career with an optional paid placement year.
+You’ll gain practical hands-on experience, life skills and networking contacts.
 Our dedicated placements team will support you in finding a placement, tidying up your CV and even interview practice.
-Placements are available to postgraduate and undergraduate students – depending on your course.
+Placements are available to postgraduate and undergraduate students, depending on your course.

 Find out more about placements for undergraduate and postgraduate students.